Table of Contents

 - Durable Enough For Long-Term Use

-These criterion led us to leave behind a piece of gear that I was really wanting to bring with us: a coffee scale.
-That’s right – I haven’t brewed coffee with a scale in almost a year (minus Christmas, when we returned home for a few weeks).
+This criterion led us to leave behind a piece of gear that I was really wanting to bring with us: a coffee scale.
+That’s right – I haven’t brewed coffee with a scale in almost a year (minus Christmas when we returned home for a few weeks).
 And yet, the coffee’s been pretty great.
 I’ll explain how we make it work without a scale later.

-It was also immediately clear that a pour over brewer would not be ideal.
-I love pour over brewing, but to really thrive with the method you need a scale and a pour over kettle – and we just weren’t going to pack one of those.
+It was also immediately clear that a pour-over brewer would not be ideal.
+I love pour-over brewing with my V60, but to really thrive with the method, you need a scale and a pour-over kettle – and we just weren’t going to pack one of those.

 It’s American Press + JavaPresse Manual Grinder

 Our travel coffee setup is very basic (basically just two items), but it meets our needs pretty well.
 I wouldn’t say it’s the most effective gear combo, but it’s good enough for us.
 Let’s break it down.